35 Christmas Gifts 1 Year Old Girls Will Adore

 Airlab Wooden Activity Cube - 5-in-1 Montessori Learning Toy

-Why we like it: She abandoned everything else for the spinning gears
+Why I like it: She abandoned everything else for the spinning gears

 I bought this hoping for ten minutes of independent play while I prepped dinner.
 My daughter discovered the gears spin backwards too—something I hadn't noticed.
 She sat there reversing direction, watching cause and effect unfold for forty minutes straight.